jacderida/devbox/README.md

 * Vim 8 compiled from source with YouCompleteMe and other plugins installed
 * Chrome installed

 If the run was successful, it should all be ready to use.

+The `setup.sh` file will install pip, Ansible and the things required to build that (even though Ansible is Python, it uses some C based libraries).
+The `packages` role will install any of the prerequisite packages for anything else to build.
 Vim 8 still isn't available in most package managers at the moment, and the official way I found to install it on Debian was using [this method](https://www.tecmint.com/vim-8-0-install-in-ubuntu-linux-systems/), which builds it from source.
 Other than the prerequisite packages, this solution should work across any distribution.